Legal issues in airsoft: Romania

-Law nr.
-295 (Regimul Armelor şi Muniţiilor) regulates all use of firearms and associated ammunition.
+Law number 295 (Regimul Armelor şi Muniţiilor) regulates all use of firearms and associated ammunition.
 The law is quite unclear (concerning airsoft firearms) as to whether this kind of firearm classifies as a "non-lethal weapon" or "toy."
 The law regulates the use of air-powered firearms (e.g. sport/competition use that use a metal projectile) under the "non-lethal" category and solely requires that one is at least 18 years old to purchase and register the firearm at the police precinct nearest to one's location.
-Any air/gas-powered weapon that shoots plastic projectiles only and does not exceed the velocity of 220 m/s (e.g.: airsoft guns) can be purchased by anyone who has 18+ years old without any need of registering.
+Any air/gas-powered weapon that shoots plastic projectiles only and does not exceed the velocity of 220 m/s (e.g. airsoft guns) can be purchased by anyone who is 18+ years old without any need of registering.

 The law specifies that usage of night vision (infrared) or laser aiming devices designed for military use is completely restricted to members of the army and associated entities even if the aiming device is used on a lower-restriction category firearm (e.g. such as on an airsoft gun).
 The law, however, does not restrict in any way the use of aiming devices not designed for military use.

-The use or show of airsoft guns replicas is not permitted in public places, they can be used only in dedicated or non populated areas with the permission of the owner / administrator.
+The use or show of airsoft guns replicas is not permitted in public places, they can be used only in dedicated or non populated areas with the permission of the owner or administrator.
 For transporting, the airsoft replica must be unloaded and secured from public view (transportation bag).

 Furthermore, the law specifies that, should one attempt to use a non-lethal or replica gun to perform (or attempt to perform) armed robbery, one shall be prosecuted as if a real firearm had been used.

 Russia

-Airsoft guns with a muzzle energy below three joules (muzzle velocity 173.2 m/s for 0.20 g projectiles) are legal, are not considered weapons, and you have to be 14 or older to play.
+Airsoft guns with a muzzle energy below 3 J (muzzle velocity 173.2 m/s for 0.20 g projectiles) are legal, are not considered weapons, and players must be 14 or older.